priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Tuples
+**One-liner**: Immutable ordered collections - like lists but can't be changed once created.
+**Concept**: Immutable, ordered collections.
+Once created, elements cannot be changed.
+More memory-efficient than lists for fixed data.
 **Analogy**: Like a sealed package - you can see what's inside but can't change it.
 ```python
 coordinates = (10, 20)  # GPS coordinates that won't change